 The Company has a series of agreements with key employees providing for the payment of benefits upon retirement or death.
 Under these agreements, each key employee receives specified retirement payments for the remainder of the employee's life with a minimum payment of ten years' benefits to either the employee or his beneficiaries.
 The agreements also provide for lump sum payments upon termination of employment without cause and reduced benefits upon early retirement.
-The Company pays the benefits out of its working capital, but has also purchased whole life or term life insurance policies on the lives of certain of the participant to cover the optional lump sum obligations of the agreements upon the death of the participant.
-Deferred compensation expense charged to selling and administrative expenses during the years ended April 30, 2015 and 2014 was approximately \$1,038,000 and \$780,000, respectively.
+The Company pays the benefits out of its working capital, but has also purchased whole life or term life insurance policies on the lives of certain of the participants to cover the optional lump sum obligations of the agreements upon the death of the participant.
+Deferred compensation expense charged to selling and administrative expenses during the years ended April 30, 2016 and 2015 was approximately \$959,000 and \$1,038,000, respectively.